Incredible things you never knew about the United States

 America is home to the world's largest office building

 America isn’t just home to larger-than-life landscapes – it boasts some colossal buildings too.
 Among them is the Pentagon in Virginia, often hailed as the world’s largest office building.
-Spanning 6.5 million square feet (604,000sqm), this five-sided fortress serves as the nerve centre of the US Department of Defense.
+Spanning 6.5 million square feet, this five-sided fortress is the nerve center of the US Department of Defense.

 English hasn't always been the official language of the USA

-Before this, the US had no official language at the federal level, because although English is the most widely used, it's estimated that more than 350 languages are spoken in the country.
+Before this, the US had no official language at the federal level.
+Although English is the most widely used, it's estimated that more than 350 languages are spoken in the country.

 More people live in New York City than in many US states